 That’s why we need to send accurate commands to the subconscious.
 And that is the purpose of affirmations.

-There are five core concepts that go into creating an affirmation that actually works:
+First we want to create our affirmation.
+There are five core concepts that go into creating an effective affirmation:

 - Create a positive goal

 - State that goal is a positive, actionable way